- Risk Factors for RA

 Genetic risk factors

-If you have relatives with RA, you are at higher risk of developing the disease.
+If you have relatives with RA, you are at a higher risk of developing the disease.
 And if they are first-degree relatives, you are more than twice as likely to develop RA.
 Scientists have identified over 100 genetic changes that occur more commonly in people with RA.

 Family history of other autoimmune diseases substantially increases the risk of RA as well.
 These include: